-The Somali information sector is rapidly evolving, with smartphone and phone device usage increasing annually.
-These devices may be beneficial to humanitarian response actors during various phases of the disaster response cycle, i.e. during each of the preparedness, response, and recovery phases.
-In Somalia, evidence suggests that 86% of adults and the e proportion of youth (15 to 25 years old) have access to mobile phones and that these devices are increasingly used within all aspects of social or business interactions (Gallup Inc. 2016).
-What is more, the telecommunications sector in Somalia and Somaliland is growing rapidly and provides widespread internet coverage, including fibre-optic cables and 4G internet access.
+The Somali information sector has been rapidly evolving, with smartphone and phone device usage increasing annually.
+These devices may be beneficial to humanitarian response actors during various phases of the disaster response cycle: during each of the preparedness, response, and recovery phases.
+In Somalia, evidence suggests that 86% of adults and the same proportion of youth (15-25 years old) have access to mobile phones and that these devices are increasingly used within all aspects of social or business interaction.
+What is more, the telecommunications sector in Somalia is growing rapidly and provides widespread internet coverage, including fibre-optic cables and 4G internet access.
 This is primarily taken up by youth, who are growing up accustomed to the presence of a digital landscape.
-A quarter of Somali youth have internet access, and a fifth reported frequent usage (having accessed the internet within seven days prior to survey; compared to 16.7% and 8% of adults above the age of 25, respectively; Gallup Inc. 2016).
+According to Gallup, a quarter of Somali youth have internet access, and a fifth reported frequent usage (having accessed the internet within seven days prior to survey; compared to 16.7% and 8% of adults above the age of 25, respectively).